We Have Ways of Making You Talk

 Anime & Manga

-- In Code Geass R2, Suzaku interrogates Kallen with her biggest object of loathing bar the Britannian Empire, Refrain.
-She does not take it well afterwards.
+- In Code Geass R2, Suzaku prepares to interrogates Kallen with her biggest object of loathing bar the Britannian Empire, Refrain.
+He has a crisis of conscience and ultimately doesn't go through with it, but she does not take it well regardless.

 - Subverted in Baccano!!
 1934 — Alice in Jails.
 When Mad Scientist and Manipulative Bastard Huey Laforet is arrested and delivered to the FBI, he naturally expects that they're going to either interrogate, torture, or experiment on him for his incredibly valuable alchemical knowledge that he is withholding from them.
 Instead, Victor Talbot just has him sent to Alcatraz without so much as a trial, knowing exactly what happens to the interrogating party in those situations.